dbrizard/elwaspatid/README.md

 contact directly the author, or use [Pull Requests](https://github.com/dbrizard/elwaspatid/pulls).

-Refering to the example called [Under the hood](https://elwaspatid.readthedocs.io/en/latest/auto_examples/plot_6_underHood.html) may be a good idea before diving into code.
+Refering to the example called [Under the hood](https://elwaspatid.readthedocs.io/en/latest/auto_examples/plot_6_underHood.html) may be a good idea before diving into the code.

 ### Reporting issues or problems
 Use [issues](https://github.com/dbrizard/elwaspatid/issues).
 Be sure to fully